backand/todos-with-users/README.md

 At this point, when new users sign in they will have full access to the application, and will be able to create, update and delete all the tasks.
 In order to restrict the users to update only tasks they created we will configure a few actions on the 'todo' object.

 #### Modifying the Create Action for Todo Objects

 1. Go to *Objects --> todo*
 2. Click on the *Actions* tab
 3. Click on the *New Action* button
 4. Name the action *Validate current user on create*
-5. In the *Event Trigger...* drop-down, select *Create - During data saved before it committed*
+5. In the *Event Trigger...* drop-down, select *Create - Before adding data*
 6. Leave the *Input Parameters* empty
 7. In the *Type* drop-down, select *Server side JavaScript code*.
 A text area containing a JavaScript function will be displayed.
 8. Paste the following code into the body of the provided function: